wagtail/wagtail-transfer/README.md

 * `WAGTAILTRANSFER_FOLLOWED_REVERSE_RELATIONS = [('wagtailimages.image', 'tagged_items')]`

-  Specifies a list of models and their reverse relations to follow when identifying object references that should be imported to the destination site.
-Defaults to `[('wagtailimages.image', 'tagged_items')]`.
+  Specifies a list of models, their reverse relations to follow, and whether deletions should be synced, when identifying object references that should be imported to the destination site.
+Defaults to `[('wagtailimages.image', 'tagged_items', True)]`.

   By default, Wagtail Transfer will not follow reverse relations (other than importing child models of `ClusterableModel` subclasses) when identifying referenced models.
-Specifying a `(model, reverse_relationship_name)` in `WAGTAILTRANSFER_FOLLOWED_REVERSE_RELATIONS` means that when encountering that model and relation, Wagtail Transfer will follow the reverse relationship from the specified model and add the models found to the import if they do not exist on the destination site.
+Specifying a `(model, reverse_relationship_name, track_deletions)` in `WAGTAILTRANSFER_FOLLOWED_REVERSE_RELATIONS` means that when encountering that model and relation, Wagtail Transfer will follow the reverse relationship from the specified model and add the models found to the import if they do not exist on the destination site.
 This is typically useful in cases such as tags on non-Page models.
+The `track_deletions` boolean, if `True`, will delete any models in the reverse relation on the destination site that do not exist in the source site's reverse relation.
+As a result, it should only be used for models that behave strictly like child models but do not use `ParentalKey` - for example, tags, where importing an image with deleted tags should delete those tag linking models on the destination site as well.

 Note that these settings do not accept models that are defined as subclasses through [multi-table inheritance](https://docs.djangoproject.com/en/stable/topics/db/models/#multi-table-inheritance) - in particular, they cannot be used to define behaviour that only applies to specific subclasses of Page.